 Botswana: Offshore Legal and Tax Regimes

-Following the passing of the Income Tax Amendment Act 1999 and the Bank of Botswana Act 1999, Botswana constituted an International Financial Services Centre (IFSC), whose focus is on the provision of financial services to clients who are domiciled in other countries.
+Following the passing of the Income Tax Amendment Act 1999 and the Bank of Botswana Act 1999, Botswana constituted an international financial services centre (IFSC) with a focus on providing financial services to clients domiciled in other countries.
 The IFSC is modelled on the highly successful Dublin IFSC which has acted as a regional magnet for many types of financial services company.
-Fiscal incentives are provided to both financial and non-financial institutions to encourage them to establish in the IFSC to provide qualifying services.
+Incentives are provided to both financial and non-financial institutions to encourage them to establish in the IFSC and provide qualifying services.

-The government announced in February, 2006, that the IFSC regime would be extended to holding companies and companies in the BPO and call centre sectors; and to mutual funds.
-In addition, disposals of shares in IFSC companies will be exempt from tax in future.
+In 2006 the IFSC regime was extended to holding companies, companies in the business process outsourcing and call centre sectors and mutual funds.
+In addition, disposals of shares in IFSC companies are exempt from tax.

-By 2007, a total of 39 companies were accredited to the IFSC across a range of sectors, including cross border banking, investment funds, financial advisory services, ICT services and group shared services, as well as administration.
-These companies have employed about 250 qualified Batswana professionals in areas such as accountancy, banking, funds administration, IT, financial analysis, human resources and administration.
-A further eight companies commenced operations in 2008/9, during 2009/10 five companies were certified, a decrease by 38% on the previous year.
-By 31 December 2011, the total number of Botswana IFSC certified companies stood at 47 with overall capital employed by 31 March 2011 of BWP10.3bn.
+By 2007, a total of 39 companies were accredited to the IFSC.
+In September 2018 this had risen to 56 companies - across a range of sectors, including cross-border banking, investment funds, financial advisory services, ICT services and group shared services, as well as administration.
+These companies have employed about 280 qualified Botswanan professionals in areas such as accountancy, banking, funds administration, IT, financial analysis, human resources and administration.
+The total investment amounts to BWP29 billion.

 IFSC companies include Metcash Africa, Brait's African Alliance fund managers, plus Zimbabwe's Econet Wireless and Wilderness Safaris who have set up administrative operations in the IFSC.